Elena-Adamova/reading-notes/README.md

 ### 3 reminders to myself of how to keep myself in a growth mindset:

-+ Think about my goals like I've already achieved them
++ Think about my goals like I've already achieved them.

-+ Get inspiration by other people
++ Get inspiration by other people.

-+ Speaking up when something isn't working and asking for support
++ Speaking up when something isn't working and asking for support.